 Don’t be fooled into thinking that abuse won’t turn into addiction because it can and does.
 Once someone becomes dependent on alcohol, it’s challenging for him or her to function without it.
 Eventually, alcohol addiction and alcoholism take a toll on health, family, job, and finances.

 The sooner you seek treatment for a drinking problem, the sooner you can get your life back on track.
-Being the healthy, happy person you deserve to be starts with a quality detox program.
+Being the healthy, happy person you deserve starts with a quality detox program.

 Start With Detox

-Serenity House Detox in Houston, Texas is a drug and alcohol detox center that can get you started on the road to sobriety.
+Serenity House Detox & Recovery in Houston, Texas, is a drug and alcohol detox center that can get you started on the road to sobriety.
 We provide detox treatment that clears your body of addictive substances.
 After you detox, you’re prepared for a rehab experience at a qualified facility.